PAYING FOR COLLEGE

 CRITICAL LANGUAGE INITIATIVE PROGRAM

 Cadets studying any of 70 languages designated by the Department of the Army as “critical” can receive up to $2,500 each year for receiving passing grades.
 Current languages eligible for the bonus pay include Arabic, Chinese, Japanese, Korean, Pashto, Persian, Portuguese, Russian and over 60 more.
 This program is eligible to Basic Course and Advanced Course cadets.
 To apply, students must submit a proposal to the Professor of Military Science at the beginning of the semester.
 Bonuses are paid at the end of the semester in which a successful grade was achieved.

 Our Scholarships and Awards

-Four scholarships valued at $3,000 each and endowed by the Mulva Family Foundation.
+Twenty-six scholarships valued at three different tiers: 4 Cadets earn Tier 1 at $3,000; 12 Cadets earn Tier 2 at $1,500; and 10 Cadets earn Tier 3 at $1,000.
+All scholarships are endowed by the Mulva Family Foundation.
 The purpose of these scholarships is to provide encouragement, support, and opportunity for deserving cadets to serve the United States of America through military service.

-An award established and funded collectively by OU Army ROTC alumni and awarded in increments of $500 to six cadets: two sophomores, two juniors, and two seniors.
+An endowed award established and funded collectively by OU Army ROTC alumni and awarded in increments of $600 to eight cadets: two freshmen (awarded in the Spring), two sophomores, two juniors, and two seniors (awarded in the Fall).
 The award is based on performance and potential in the Army ROTC Program.